-Our Early Learning programs use the Starfall curriculum or another curriculum which aligns to their local school district.
+Our Early Learning programs use a curriculum which aligns to their local school district.
 Our curriculum integrates math, science, health, social studies, physical movement, early literacy and social-emotional development, using guided instruction and imaginative play.
-Our programs use research-based lessons that are aligned to the Wisconsin Model Early Learning Standards and provide the foundations for a high quality learning environment that helps children become enthusiastic learners and to foster a lifetime love of learning.
+Our programs use research-based lessons and provide the foundations for a high quality learning environment that helps children become enthusiastic learners and to foster a lifetime love of learning.